International relations: Systemic level concepts

 International relations are often viewed in terms of levels of analysis.
 The systemic level concepts are those broad concepts that define and shape an international milieu, characterized by anarchy.
 Focusing on the systemic level of international relations is often, but not always, the preferred method for neo-realists and other structuralist IR analysts.

 Sovereignty

-Preceding the concepts of interdependence and dependence, international relations relies on the idea of sovereignty.
+Preceding the concepts of interdependence and dependence, international relations rely on the idea of sovereignty.
 Described in Jean Bodin's Six Books of the Commonwealth in 1576, the three pivotal points derived from the book describe sovereignty as being a state, that the sovereign power(s) have absolute power over their territories, and that such a power is only limited by the sovereign's "own obligations towards other sovereigns and individuals".
-Such a foundation of sovereignty is indicated by a sovereign's obligation to other sovereigns, interdependence and dependence to take place.
-While throughout world history there have been instances of groups lacking or losing sovereignty, such as African nations prior to decolonization or the occupation of Iraq during the Iraq War, there is still a need for sovereignty in terms of assessing international relations.
+Such a foundation of sovereignty is indicated by a sovereign's obligation to other sovereigns, interdependence, and dependence to take place.
+Throughout world history, there have been instances of groups lacking or losing sovereignty, such as African nations before decolonization and Iraq under occupation during the Iraq War, yet sovereignty remains relevant to assessing international relations.